 This is 5 Great Practice Projects for New Guitar Makers.
 In this post you’ll learn five projects you can use as practice before making an acoustic guitar.
+These practice exercises for new guitar makers will help you do a better job when it comes time to make a real instrument.
 Enjoy.

 Practice Projects for Guitar Makers